 Endowment funds consist of donor-restricted endowments and funds designated by the board as endowments.
-Income from donor-restricted endowments is restricted for specific purposes, with the exception of the amounts available for general use.
+Income from donor-restricted endowments is restricted for specific purposes as described in Note 11, with the exception of the amounts available for general use.
 Donor-restricted endowment funds are not available for general expenditure.
+The Foundation also has available a line of credit in the amount of \$750,000 in the event there is a financial need.
+See Note 8.